douglaslamb/kep/README.md

 ## Install from source

 1. Install Golang
-2. Set your GOPATH and put GOPATH in your PATH.
-Search Google for help if needed.
+2. Set your $GOPATH, and put $GOPATH/bin in your $PATH.
+Google for help if needed.
+3. cd to $GOPATH/src directory `cd $GOPATH/src`
-2. Clone repo `git clone https://github.com/douglaslamb/kep`
+4. Clone kep `git clone https://github.com/douglaslamb/kep`
-3. Install the CLI library `go get github.com/urfave/cli` Hopefully it is still around.
+5. Install the CLI library `go get github.com/urfave/cli` Hopefully it is still around.
-4. Navigate to the kep repo you cloned and `go install`
+6. Navigate to the kep repo you cloned and `go install`

 ## Setup